 Bro.
 A. B. Senter was buried last week.
 His family came to church for the first time in years, last Sunday!

 Bro. & Sister N. E. Glect visited friends last Sunday!
-Bro.
-Never-Study has complained that he just can-

 Bro.
 Never-Study has complained that he just cannot understand the Bible!

 Bro.
 Mumbles lead the prayer in the assembly last week!